ennsharma/m4stermind/README.md

 # m4stermind
-A planning agent for the popular game Connect 4 (with custom-made user interface!!).
+A AI for the popular game Connect 4 (with custom-made user interface!!).